-Candidates for the nursing program must first be admitted to the College through the Office of Admissions.
-Admission to the College however, does not guarantee admission to the nursing program, which conducts its own review and selection process.
+Candidates for the nursing program must first be admitted to the University through the Office of Admissions.
+Admission to the University, however, does not guarantee admission to the nursing program.
+The Division of Nursing conducts its own review and selection process.
 Meeting minimum program requirements does not guarantee acceptance into the nursing program.

-All Traditional Option applicants must have a minimum cumulative GPA of 2.7 and a minimum score of 70 on the Test of Essential Academic Skills (TEAS) to be eligible for admission to the sophomore-level nursing courses.
-If the TEAS exam was taken more than two years before the date of the first nursing class, the exam must be taken again.
-Upper Division program applicants must be graduates of a diploma or associate degree program in nursing, hold a current RN license, and have a minimum cumulative index of 2.7 for eligibility.
+All Traditional Option applicants, in addition to completing all prerequisite courses, must have a minimum cumulative GPA of 2.7 and a minimum score of 70 on the ATI Test of Essential Academic Skills (TEAS) to be eligible for admission to the sophomore-level nursing courses.
+The TEAS must be taken within two years prior to the start date of the first nursing course.
+Students are allowed to take the TEAS up to five (5) times to achieve the required score.
+RN-BSN Upper Division program applicants must be graduates of a diploma or associate degree program in nursing, hold a current RN license, and have a minimum cumulative index of 2.7 for eligibility.

 ABSN and WABSN applicants must hold a prior baccalaureate degree with a minimum undergraduate baccalaureate grade point average of 2.7.
-Acceptance is based on completion of the prerequisites prior to starting the program, the strength of the undergraduate GPA, and the space available.
-WABSN applicants must also achieve a minimum score of 70 on the Test of Essential Academic Skills (TEAS) to be eligible for admission to the program.
-The TEAS has to have been taken within two years from the date of the first nursing course.
+Acceptance is based on completion of all prerequisite courses prior to the start of the program, the strength of the undergraduate GPA, and the space available.
+The WABSN option requires applicants to achieve a minimum score of 70 on the ATI Test of Essential Academic Skills (TEAS) to be eligible for admission to the program.
+The TEAS must be taken within two years prior to the start date of the first nursing course.
+Students have the opportunity to take the TEAS up to five (5) times to achieve the required score.